 Under APP 11.1, an APP entity must take “reasonable steps” to protect personal information it holds from misuse, interference and loss, and from unauthorised access, modification of disclosure.

 The term ‘holds’ extends beyond physical possession of a record to include a record that an APP entity has the right or power to deal with.
-For example, it may include personal information stored or hosted by a third party service provider, where the APP entity retains the right to deal with that information, including to access and amend it.
+For example, it may include personal information stored or hosted by a third party service provider (for example, a third party that provides data hosting or other cloud services to the NFP), where the NPF retains the right to deal with that information, including to access and amend it, but does not have physical possession of it.

 As to what are “reasonable steps” will depend on the nature of the personal information and the APP entity.
 What is reasonable’ may also change over time.
 Examples of the steps and strategies to be considered include: